battlingamazons/compromised-sites-tracker/readme.md

 ## Reporting

-If you own a site listed here or have access to the levers of power to do something about these compromises, then please do--espeicaly the government and educational ones.
+If you own a listed site or are responsible for its administration, please investigate and remediate the compromise if it remains present.

+## Disclaimer

+While every effort is made to verify compromises before inclusion, errors are possible.
+Inclusion in this dataset should not be interpreted as evidence of negligence, intent, or current compromise status.

 ## License